oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Returning an access token in the front-channel redirect gives the authorization server no assurance that the access token will actually end up at the application, since there are many ways this redirect may fail or be intercepted.
-* Supporting the Implicit flow requires additional code, more upkeep and understanding of the related security considerations.
-Limiting the authorization server to just the Authorization Code flow reduces the attack surface of the implementation.
+* Supporting the Implicit grant type requires additional code, more upkeep and understanding of the related security considerations.
+Limiting the authorization server to just the Authorization Code grant type reduces the attack surface of the implementation.
 * If the JavaScript application gets wrapped into a native app, then {{RFC8252}}
-  also requires the use of the Authorization Code flow with PKCE anyway.
+  also requires the use of the Authorization Code grant type with PKCE anyway.

 In OpenID Connect, the ID Token is sent in a known format (as a JWT), and digitally signed.
-Returning an ID token using the Implicit flow (`response_type=id_token`) requires the client validate the JWT signature, as malicious parties could otherwise craft and supply fraudulent ID tokens.
-Performing OpenID Connect using the Authorization Code flow provides the benefit of the client not needing to verify the JWT signature, as the ID token will have been fetched over an HTTPS connection directly from the authorization server's token endpoint.
-Additionally, in many cases an application will request both an ID token and an access token, so it is simpler and provides fewer attack vectors to obtain both via the Authorization Code flow.
+Returning an ID token using the Implicit grant type (`response_type=id_token`) requires the client validate the JWT signature, as malicious parties could otherwise craft and supply fraudulent ID tokens.
+Performing OpenID Connect using the Authorization Code grant type provides the benefit of the client not needing to verify the JWT signature, as the ID token will have been fetched over an HTTPS connection directly from the authorization server's token endpoint.
+Additionally, in many cases an application will request both an ID token and an access token, so it is simpler and provides fewer attack vectors to obtain both via the Authorization Code grant type.